Limnoria/Limnoria-doc/use/getting_started.rst

 to discover the rest of the features of Supybot!

-Do be sure to read our other documentation and make use of the resources we provide for assistance; this website and, of course, #supybot on irc.freenode.net if you run into any trouble!
+Do be sure to read our other documentation and make use of the resources we provide for assistance; this website and, of course, #limnoria on irc.freenode.net if you run into any trouble!